February 28th

 Meaning of the subhAShita:

-Snakes and evil doers (aim for) others' possessions.
-Their actions never succeed.
+Snakes and evil-doers (aim for) others' possessions.
+Their actions will never succeed.
 Hence the world is still surviving.

 Commentary:

-Such intentions never bring benefit, though.
+Evil intentions never bring benefit, though.
 Sooner or later, their sins will catch up with them and they will have to pay for their wrongdoings.
-The repercussions may not be apparent immediately but are certainly lurking, waiting for the right time to teach right from wrong.
+The repercussions may not be apparent immediately but are certainly lurking, waiting for the right time to teach them right from wrong.
 Sometimes, it may not even happen in the same birth.
 But the accounts of sins and virtues won't fade.
-No deed is missed either.
+No deed will be missed and all consequences will be handed out.

 Perhaps, this is the reason why the world keeps going.
-Despite all the misdeeds, the world and its societies, survive.
+Despite all the misdeeds of people, the world and its societies survive.
 Evil can never surpass virtue.
+It can't.
+It's not in its nature!

 Keep the faith and do not fear the evildoers.
 Do good unto others and others will do the same unto you.